cache-roaster/OpenComposer/docs/APP_en.md

 icon: icon.png
 description: |
   [Gaussian](https://gaussian.com) is a general purpose computational chemistry software package.
+related_app:
+  - OVITO: ovito.png
+  - GrADS: bi-airplane-fill
+  - ImageJ
 ```

 - name: Application name (If this key is omitted, the directory name will be used instead)
 - category: Category name
 - icon: Path to image file for icon.
 URL, [Bootstrap icon](https://icons.getbootstrap.com/), or [Font Awesome icon](https://fontawesome.com) is also possible.
 For Bootstrap icons, write `icon: bi-airplane-fill`.
 For Font Awesome icons, write `icon: fa-solid fa-gear`.
 - description: Description of the application
+- related_app: When performing post-processing, specify an application registered in Open OnDemand.
+The specified application will be displayed on the history page.
+As with `icon:`, you can specify icon images, etc. If no image is specified, the image registered in Open OnDemand will be used.

 ## Settings of submit.yml
 Describes the process before submitting a job script to the job scheduler.